JAMES SNYDER ANNE & JEROME FISHER DIRECTOR OF

 The sky is lit in patches of violet and aqua in Jerusalem, gateway to ancient and modern civilizations, a city sandwiched between mountains and magical lakes.
 The sacred home of three great religions, Jerusalem exists in political and legal limbo, unrecognized by the world as Israel’s capital, the epicenter of an old and bitter conflict.

-the Israeli Prime Minister, a little oasis sprawls serenely on 20 acres of land.
-The Israel Museum sprouts—expanding its encyclopedic scope, thanks in part to a $100 million renovation project completed last July and financed by
+Not far from the offices of the Israeli Prime Minister, a little oasis sprawls serenely on 20 acres of land.
+The Israel Museum sprouts—expanding its encyclopedic scope, thanks in part to a $100 million renovation project completed last July and financed by the generosity of international fan — largely Americans.

 The “campus renewal project” accomplished the total renovation of three collection wings and features an updated architectural design enabling visitors to navigate collections following the timeline of culture from prehistory to the ancient Near East to contemporary art worldwide.